 BANGLA SAHAB (Stop 7)

-BANGLA Sahib is the most prominent Sikh GURDWARA( place of learning) situated in the heart of New Delhi’s famous Connaught Place in the capital city of India.
-It is located just after the Connaught palace.
+BANGLA Sahib is the most prominent Sikh GURDWARA( place of learning) is in the heart of New Delhi’s famous Connaught Place in the capital city of India.
+It is just after the Connaught palace.
 The GURUDWARA is almost entirely built with white marble which reflect a perfect picture of purity and peace.
 Please note that before entering inside it we need to remove our shoes.
 We also need to cover our head with a yellow cloth or handkerchief before entering.
 There is a place where you can keep your shoes and if you wish you can work there as volunteers to helping people as serving food or cleaning floor or making bread.
 Guru HARKRISHAN Sahib stayed at the location of BANGLA SAHIB for a few months as a guest of Raja Jai Singh.
 Originally this place was a magnificent and spacious bungalow of MIRZA Raja Jai Singh.

 Connaught Place (Stop 8)

-Connaught place is the center of Delhi which is located exactly in the middle of the city.
+Connaught place is the center of Delhi which is exactly in the middle of the city.
 It is popular for shopping, a meeting place, shopping hub and so on.
-Being the center of Delhi city, it is well connected with all transport services like metro, buses, taxis etc. You can spend an evening with your loved one or explore with you family, it will always distress you.
+Being the center of Delhi city, it is well connects with all transport services like metro, buses, taxis etc. You can spend an evening with your loved one or explore with you family, it will always distress you.
 You can buy here the most expensive and the cheapest thing at the same place because there are most expensive showrooms and the cheapest PALIKA BAZZAR.
 There is a big circle having a big park in the middle of it and under the park there is the cheapest market.
 There are many restaurants, bars, pubs, expensive hotels and temples as well.
 It is worthy to be there in the evening time while doing Delhi city tour.

 Delhi City Tour DAY 2 Program